-2 Dr. Ben Lipps receives his compensation only by Fresenius Medical Care, of which Fresenius AG held 36.1% of the total subscribed capital.
-As Dr. Ben Lipps is a membro of the Management Board of Fresenius AG, his compensation has to be included in the compensation report of the Fresenius Group.
+- n Includes insurance premiums, private use of company cars, contributions to pension and health insurance and other benefits.
+The Ben Lipps receives his compensation only by Fresenius Medical Care, of which Fresenius AG held 36.1% of the total subscribed capital.
+As Dr. Ben Lipps is a member of the Management Board of Fresenius AG, his compensation has to be included in the compensation report of the Fresenius Group.

 As elements of long-term incentives in the fiscal year 2006, convertible bonds and stock options on the basis of the Fresenius AG Stock Option Plan 2003 and the Fresenius Medical Care AG & Co.
 KGaA Stock Option Plan 2006 were granted.
-The principles of both plans are described in Note 28, Stock options.
+The principles of both plans are described in Note 29, Stock options.